Notion vs ClickUp vs Linear vs monday: strengths and trade-offs in 2026

 then you are no longer simply choosing between a ticketing tool, a wiki, and a dashboard.
 You are looking at a more AI-native category.

 That is where newer tools, including Stellary, become interesting.
 Not because they market AI harder, but because they try to treat work, context, pilotage, and agents as part of the same operating surface.
+Our dated head-to-head comparisons cover how that translates against each of the five tools above.

 There is no universal best tool.